callahanstewart/callahanstewart.github.io/AFSPCrossWalkSafety.md

 ### 3. When Safe
 - Once you are in the center of the crosswalk and traffic has stopped, **turn to the walkers** and say:
-  > “It’s safe to cross now.”
+  > “It’s safe to cross.” or "Please cross now"
-- **Wave them forward** with an open hand motion.
+- **Wave them forward** with an open hand motion using your other hand.

 ### 4. During Heavy Traffic or Gaps
 - If there is a break in walkers or heavy car traffic, **hold your hand out (stop motion)** toward the walkers and say:
-  > “Please wait here.”
+  > “Please wait at the sidewalk.” or "Stop here"
-- Allow cars to pass until it’s safe to restart crossing.

-### 5. After the Last Walker
-- Once no walkers are on the crosswalk, **step back to the sidewalk** with the walkers.
+- Once no walkers are on the crosswalk, **step back to the sidewalk**.
 - **Wave cars on** to continue traffic flow.

 ---

 ## 5. Communication Style
-- Be **stern and clear**: safety instructions must be understood.
+- Be **clear**: safety instructions must be understood.
+- Be **Commanding**: walkers and traffic must be aware of all directions.
-- Be **courteous and kind**: remember this is a healing, community event.
+- Be **courteous**: remember this is a healing, community event.
-- Use short, clear phrases (“Stop here,” “Safe to cross,” “Please wait”).
+- You will be given a whistle, you don't have to use this if you don't want to.
+  - You can use this to alert traffic to stop/go, and to alert walkers to stop/go.
+  - Please be aware of walkers when you use this, keep the whistles to short bursts instead of long whistles.

 ---

 ## 6. Handling Trash Collection
 - There will be **trash bags at each crosswalk station**.
-- If two volunteers are assigned to one crosswalk:
 - The volunteer **not currently directing traffic** should **hold the trash bag** to collect garbage (like empty water bottles) from walkers as they pass.
 - Keep your area tidy but don’t compromise safety to pick up trash during heavy crossing.

 ---